thm-mni-ii/sea/docs/choice-dictionary.md

 delete cd;
 ```

-Iterator
+ChoiceDictionaryIterator
 ===

-An Iterator is used to iterate through all bits set to 1 in a choice dictionary.
+An ChoiceDictionaryIterator is used to iterate through all bits set to 1 in a choice dictionary.
 It supports the so-called *more* operation that returns true if the choice dictionary contains more bits set to 1, aswell as the *next* operation that returns the index of the next arbitrary bit.

 ## Operations
-* init: Initializes the Iterator.
+* init: Initializes the ChoiceDictionaryIterator.
 * more: Returns true if there are more bits set to 1.
 * next: Returns the next arbitrary bit position that is set to 1.